 To subscribe to the Division's e-news bulletin, please send an email to DDD.Communications@dhs.state.nj.us, with Division Update Subscribe in the subject line.

-Enrollment into the Division's new Supports Program is anticipated to begin in July and will proceed on a person-by-person basis over the next 12-18 months.
+Enrollment into the Division's new Supports Program successfully began in July with a small cohort of individuals and will proceed on a person-by-person basis over the next 12-18 months.

 07.01.15 Invitation Extended to New Service Providers

 With the anticipated launch of the Supports Program and implementation of the Medicaid-based, Fee-for-Service System in July 2015, the Division is actively recruiting providers who have the interest and capacity to offer high quality services in the community for New Jersey adults (age 21+) with intellectual and developmental disabilities.

 We invite current and prospective providers and other community partners to review and share our New Provider Welcome Packet, which includes a link to the webinar, Providing Services in the New Jersey Developmental Disabilities System: A Primer for New Providers.

 To learn more or to begin the application process, please visit the Division's Provider Portal page.

 As previously announced, in order to ensure that we have the most current and accurate information about individuals’ support needs prior to shifting into the new Fee-for-Service system, the Division is reassessing all individuals utilizing the New Jersey Comprehensive Assessment Tool (NJ CAT).